Swapnil2106/Scented_colors/Problem-Definition.md

 ## >Problem definition version(1.2)</sub>
 **"Design a small,portable,safe  accurate rugged and automatic sorting machine which can sort sticks boxes.
-The machines which can cost upto Rs 4000, can weigh upto 3 kgs, with dimensions 3ft x 1ft x 1.5 ft.
-The boxes weighing upto 100gms are of two shapes, cylindrical and cuboidal respectively with dimensions 7cm dia and 3cm height, and 7x7x1.5 in cms weighing 100gms.
+The machines which can cost upto Rs 4000, can weigh upto 3 kgs, with dimensions 1.9ft X 0.78ft X 0.82ft .
+The boxes weighing upto 100gms are of two shapes, cylindrical and cuboidal respectively with dimensions 7.5cm dia and 3.5cm height, and 7x7x1.8 in cms weighing 100gms.
 The boxes shall be in green or blue colour".
 The machine shall be made within 3 months."**

 ## >1.3 Identify functions